nathanhall762/holbertonschool-web_back_end/0x02-ES6_classes/README.md

 One important thing to note, is that you cannot use the keyword `this` inside a static method, since there is no instance of the class to provide the context for the method.
 But you can use the class name to call other methods or variables that you defined on the class.

-**You**: Write an interview answer to the next question
+## How does one extend a class from another in JS?

-**ChatGPT**: In JavaScript, you can use the `extends` keyword to create a new class that inherits from an existing class.
+ In JavaScript, you can use the `extends` keyword to create a new class that inherits from an existing class.
 This allows you to reuse the code in the existing class and extend it with additional properties and methods.

 For example, you might create a new class called `Employee` that inherits from the `Person` class: